Skip to content

 Tallest Trees Sabah Nature

-proudly hosts the world’s tallest tropical tree, the Yellow Meranti (Shorea faguetiana).
-This majestic species has reached a recorded height of 100.8 meters, with the tallest known specimen located in the pristine rainforests of the Danum Valley Area in , East Malaysia.
+Malaysia proudly hosts the world’s tallest tropical tree, the Yellow Meranti (Shorea faguetiana).
+This majestic species has reached a recorded height of 100.8 meters, with the tallest known specimen located in the pristine rainforests of the Danum Valley Conservation Area in Sabah, East Malaysia.
 The Yellow Meranti is a member of the Dipterocarpaceae family, a dominant group of trees in Southeast Asian rainforests.
 The Danum Valley, a protected area renowned for its biodiversity, provides an ideal habitat for these giants to flourish.
 Image source: My Sabah/Sabah Forestry Department

 Read More »Nature 101: Majestic Giant Trees: Exploring the Top Giant Trees